August 29, 2024

 and a cup of

-mixed wine went briskly
+Mixed wine went flew

 between us, and the singers were singing our song